 A good education lays the foundation for further skills training later in life.
 We need a highly skilled workforce here in the North, equipped with the tools to build the industries of the future: green energy, advanced manufacturing and innovative health industries.
 Investing in future generations remains the key to unlocking growth and levelling up.

 Since our inception, devolution was and remains the driving force behind the Northern Powerhouse.
 Decentralising power away from Whitehall would give local leaders – directly answerable to their electorate – real power over local issues including skills, transport and, in the case of Greater Manchester, health.
 Our aim is to re-engage voters who have become disillusioned with a London-centric system, to give them a greater say over the communities they live in.

 Our Metro Mayors are a hallmark of this change.
-A few years on from the first devolution deals, we now have Mayors across a number of Northern areas including Greater Manchester, Liverpool City Region, South Yorkshire and the Tees Valley, with West Yorkshire due to be added to the list in May 2021.
-Our ambition is to extend devolution across the whole of the North through deals for every city region and travel to work area, as well as to deepen it by securing further control for local leaders.
+A few years on from the first devolution deals, we now have Mayors across a number of Northern areas including Greater Manchester, Liverpool City Region, South Yorkshire, the Tees Valley and West Yorkshire.
+Our ambition is to extend devolution across the whole of the North through deals for every city region and travel to work area, as well as to deepen devolution by securing further power for local leaders.

 This will require a radical shift in mind-set.
 Our ultimate goal is to reach a point where the North no longer has to rely on Whitehall handouts.
 Once productivity is in line with the UK average, we can restructure how tax is raised in order to align investment decisions with future returns.
 A future built by the North, for the North.

 Spearheading a Fourth Industrial Revolution is essential to building a successful, productive Northern Powerhouse economy.
 This would see the North’s historic expertise in manufacturing embrace the latest technologies such as additive manufacturing for the development of new innovative products.